len-sla/Django_Pandas_Postgres_Dockerised/README.md

 ---

-There couple of things one need to take care when installing Docker on Ubuntu machines( details under this address): (https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-18-04).
+All the  things one need to take care about when installing Docker on Ubuntu machines are under this address: (https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-18-04).

 Next step was installing docker-compose latest version.
 Handy way of doing that is to check latest version with